Contributors from members of the Copper team

 For example, you can set up your CRM to have a customer scoring system that helps you keep track of what stage of the customer journey they’re in and their overall customer experience.
 Then you can make it so that whenever a customer reaches a certain score, they’ll automatically be sent a referral marketing campaign.
 And that’s just one method of automating referral marketing!

-There are other ways a CRM can introduce automation to your business beyond the sales process as well.
+There are other ways a CRM can introduce automation to your business beyond the sales process and contributing to the sales pipeline as well.
 Here’s one...

 6. Insightful data

 Every agency should have a CRM that provides them with data-driven solutions.
 After all, your clients want to see the numbers.

 According to Invespcro, marketers that employ data-driven marketing strategies will see on average, five times higher ROI on their marketing spend in comparison to those who don’t.
 With that in mind, it’s especially important that your CRM is able to provide you with the kind of data you need to make better and more informed decisions.